-The Proposed FY2023 Budget totals \$23,840,944 in expenditures across 18 budgeted funds and includes \$10,739,885 in capital improvement project expense to improve water, wastewater, stormwater, and street infrastructure along with the provision of more park amenities throughout the City.
-The 5 Year CIP totals \$39,885,306 across all funds.
-The General Fund accounts for the majority of personnel, programs and services in the City and totals \$6,067,570 in expenditures, a 4.9% increase from projected FY2022 expenditures.
+The Adopted FY2023 Budget totals \$25,604,640 in expenditures across eighteen budgeted funds and includes \$12,454,655 in capital improvement project expense to improve, water, wastewater, stormwater, and street infrastructure along with the provision of more park amenities throughout the City.
+The Five Year CIP totals \$41,850,076 across all funds.
+The General Fund accounts for the majority of personnel, programs, and services in the City and totals \$6,310,310 in expenditures, a 6.85% increase from the Adopted FY2022 Budget.

-The proposed budget includes a 2% CPI (Consumer Price Index) adjustment to the compensation plan; a merit pool totaling \$100,000 for salary increases based on individual performance reviews completed in May 2023; a 2% Employer LAGERs contribution transition; a 15% increase in medical insurance; and a 5% increase in utility expenses.
+The adopted budget includes a 2% CPI (Consumer Price Index) adjustment to the compensation plan; a merit pool totaling \$100,000 for salary increases based on individual performance reviews which will be completed in May 2023; a 2% Employer LAGERs contribution transition; a 15% increase in medical insurance; and a 5% increase in utility expenses.